 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on January 1, 2005 in paperback and has 274 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on January 1, 2005 and has 274 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, Shatterglass, The Will of the Empress, Melting Stones, Battle Magic

 First in the Song of the Lioness fantasy adventure series for middle-grade readers.
 The series revolves around Alanna Trebond, a ten-year-old, who passionately wants to become a knight.
 If you’re interested, there is a chronological listing of the Tortall books on my website.